dotaheor/unify-Go-builtin-and-custom-generics/README.md

 }
 ```

-## If the last generic in a generic chain use has only one input, then the `[]` surrounding the argument can be omitted.
+## If the last generic in a generic call chain has only one input, then the `[]` surrounding the argument can be omitted.

 For example, in the last example above, the generic use can be
 ```